AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-03-23-putting-things-together-form-validation.markdown

 }
 {% endhighlight %}

-By using the `<ng-content>` element, the *HTML* being wrapped by our component will be projected into this slot.
+By using the **ng-content** element, the **HTML** contained inside our component's tags will be projected into this slot inside the component's template.

 Let us use this!
 {% highlight html %}